cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 SELECT * FROM ONLY (tab1), ONLY (tab2) WHERE ...
 ```

-Greenplum Database considers these parentheses to be optional.
+Cloudberry Database considers these parentheses to be optional.

-Greenplum Database allows a trailing `*` to be written to explicitly specify the non-`ONLY` behavior of including child tables.
+Cloudberry Database allows a trailing `*` to be written to explicitly specify the non-`ONLY` behavior of including child tables.
 The standard does not allow this.

 Note: The above points apply equally to all SQL commands supporting the `ONLY` option.